Pin (film): Plot

 The police find Stan's body.
 To their astonishment, he is still alive.
 Some time later, Ursula and Stan return to the house to visit Pin.
 Ursula tells Pin that she's going on a trip with Stan.
-Pin inquires as to whether she's heard from Leon.
-Ursula replies "No." Pin says that he misses him a great deal.
-Ursula agrees.
+Pin inquires as to whether she's heard from Leon, to which Ursula replies with a "No." Pin says that he misses him a great deal, and Ursula tearfully agrees with the sentiment.
 As the story ends, it is revealed that Ursula is talking to Leon, who has taken Pin's persona.
-After Ursula destroyed her brother’s only companion with an axe, Leon had a psychotic break, which left only the dummy’s side of his personality to completely take over.
+After Ursula destroyed her brother's only companion with an axe, Leon had a psychotic break, which left only the dummy's side of his personality to completely take over.
 Leon has essentially become Pin, in the flesh.